greggman/webgl-helpers/README.md

 ## webgl-gl-error-check.js

 Calls `getError` after every function and throws if there was an error.
+It checks that no arguments to any functions are `undefined`.
+Pass `0` or `false` where you mean `0` or `false`.
-Also tries to provide more info about why, for example framebuffer feedback issues, access out of range issues, ...
+It checks that no numbers or values in arrays of numbers are `NaN`.
+If there is a WebGL error it tries to provide more info about why, for example framebuffer feedback issues, access out of range issues, ...

 * [without script](https://greggman.github.io/webgl-helpers/examples/error-without-helper.html)
 * [with script](https://greggman.github.io/webgl-helpers/examples/error-with-helper.html)